Millonarios F.C.: Small Club World Cup

 In 1952, a group of Venezuelan sports entrepreneurs created the Small Club World Cup, a friendly competition that brought together leading European and South American teams.
 Millonarios was invited to participate in the 1952 and 1953 editions.
 In its first appearance, the team finished with seven points, behind Real Madrid (double tie 1–1) and Brazilian Botafogo (4–4 tie and defeat 0–2); the tournament was played in a two-round scheme, and involved host La Salle of Venezuela (double win 4–1 and 5–1).

 In its participation in 1953, the team was crowned undefeated champion with 11 points, above River Plate of Argentina (5–1 win and 1–1 tie), Rapid Wien of Austria (double win 2–1 and 4–0) and Spanish Espanyol of Barcelona (double win 6–0 and 4–0).
 This friendly tournament is considered by some to be a predecessor of the Intercontinental Cup, now known as FIFA Club World Cup, though not its equivalent.

+Post-Ballet Azul

+Following their 1953 title, the team's performance in the local championship declined as they were forced to sell their foreign players and use mostly youth players.
+This culminated in a last place finish in the 1957 season, although in the following season Millonarios finished second behind rivals Santa Fe by just one point.